 Each translator wishing to be listed as a certified translator in the Ministry of Justice takes the following procedures:

 The exam consists of 10 paragraphs; each paragraph contains about 100 words, 5 paragraphs from English to Arabic and 5 paragraphs from Arabic to English (for example).
-The legal translator translates in the same paper of the source text.
+The legal translator translates the same paper as the source text.

 The following are samples of translation fields according to the experience of some who passed the exam with their percentage:

 Legal 30% Economic 25% Medical 10% Commercial 10%

 Environmental 10% General 20% Technical 10% other 20%

 Procedures to list the legal translator in Dubai

 The representative of the Ministry of Justice contacts the legal translator to inform him/her of the examination results after about two weeks and of the procedures that must be taken in case of passing the examination.
 The translator approaches the Ministry of Justice in the concerned Emirate to receive the letter of referral to the competent judge before whom the translator administers an oath and receives a summary of the regulations governing the legal translation profession in the UAE; this will be explained in another article.
 Then, the translator approaches the Ministry of Justice in Abu Dhabi to administer the oath before the judge.
 The translator is then requested to obtain a valid medical certificate from the medical centre recognized in the concerned Emirate and obtain a three-year warranty from Al Wathba Insurance Company of AED 6,000 and a registration fee of AED 3000 to receive the legal translator card.